 If you’re not bidding on brand terms, you could be making a huge mistake.
 Find out why brand keywords are a must to compete in the paid search market.

-The world of paid search marketing has come a long way.
-The days of having a campaign filled with keywords that cost you five cents per click are long gone.
-The market has become more saturated and competitive.
-Many brands face the decision of whether to bid on their brand terms, wondering whether it’s worth paying for something that they can rank organically for.
+The world of pay per click marketing has come a long way since its inception.
+The days of having filling your campaign with keywords that cost you five cents per click are gone, and the market has only become more saturated and competitive.
+As click costs increase, many brands question whether to bid on their own brand name, wondering if it is worth it to pay for something they already rank for in the organic results.

-To save you some time, we dug into the details of why bidding on brand terms is a must in today’s paid search market.
-These keywords are on the less expensive side with a higher likelihood of converting, leading to a high return on ad spend – a no-brainer in terms of profit.
+Do you find yourself wondering the same thing?
+Let's dig into the details of why bidding on brand terms is a must in today’s paid search market.
+Overall, these keywords tend to be far less expensive than non-brand keywords, with a higher likelihood of converting, leading to a high return on ad spend – a no-brainer in terms of profit.

 Here are four strong reasons why you should bid on branded keywords.